Does your child wet the bed?

 - Urine tests for checking for signs of diabetes or infection

-- Other types of urine tract assessments
+- Other types of urinary tract assessments

 Treatments of Bedwetting

-1. General Lifestyle Measures: These could include:
+General Lifestyle Measures:

 - Preventing rashes during urine leakage